gpbl/react-day-picker/docs/APIProps.md

 **Type**: `Object`

-An object of named functions returning a boolean: `modifier(day: Date) -> Bool`.
-When a function of this object evaluates `true`, its name is used as CSS modifier for the day's cell.
+An object of [modifiers values](Modifiers.md), whose keys will be used as CSS modifiers.

 As default, the calendar includes `today` and `outside` modifiers. (_Outside_ are the days that appear on the calendar but don't belong to the current month).

 ### months